-- Pupils are introduced to the word of the week (WOW). - The teacher models reading with expression and fluency. - Choral and echo-reading, allowing pupils to practise reading aloud with fluency, expression and intonation. - The teacher explores unfamiliar vocabulary with the pupils, modelling strategies used to do this: reading words in context, defining root words, discussing etymology, etc. - The reading skill is shared with the pupils. - The teacher models the reading skill to the pupils before they answer questions independently, using the skill taught.
+- Pupils are introduced to the word of the week (WOW). - Using an age-appropriate class reader or extract, the teacher models reading with expression and fluency. - Choral and echo-reading, allowing pupils to practise reading aloud with fluency, expression and intonation. - The teacher explores unfamiliar vocabulary with the pupils, modelling strategies used to do this: reading words in context, defining root words, discussing etymology, etc. - The reading skill is shared with the pupils. - The teacher models the reading skill to the pupils before they answer questions independently, using the skill taught.